hyperledger/indy-node/docs/source/requests.md

    }
 ```

-If format of transaction is incorrect, the client will received NACK message for request.
+If format of a transaction is incorrect, the client will receive NACK message for the request.
-A client will receive NACK to
+A client will receive NACK for
 - a request with incorrect format;
 - a request with "ADD" action, but with "old_value";
 - a request with "EDIT" action without "old_value";